 ROTARY CLUB OF DUNEDIN

-NOW ACCEPTING GRANT APPLICATIONS
+NOW ACCEPTING SPRING GRANT APPLICATIONS UNTIL MARCH 31st

 The Rotary Club of Dunedin proudly serves the Dunedin community by providing grants to charitable organizations benefiting Dunedin residents.
 These grants are made possible by the Club’s signature fundraisers and by an endowment established and funded by generous contributions from Club members.